ahmadalfy/html-forms-book/02-structure.md

 💡 HTML5 introduced a new method `dialog` which can be used to close a native `dialog` element that enclose the form.
 For the sake of simplicity, this one will be discussed later in **Real life cases** section.

-⚠️ `form` tag cannot be nested (i.e we cannot add a form inside another form).
+⚠️ Forms cannot be nested (i.e. we cannot add a form inside another form).
 Browsers usually ignore the inner `form` tag.
 Some authors try to do that in attempt to organize their form into different sections.
 This is done using different elements that we will discuss later.

 #### The `action` attribute